 Once you’re a member, you can access more than 100 fitness videos, meditations, nutrition advice, and recipes.
 There is also the Bloom community, a private Facebook group, where you can get support and ask the coaches or other members questions.

-A free trial gets you three classes, then the monthly membership costs approximately $29, or you can pay for an annual pass that’s approximately $195.
+A free trial gets you three classes, then the monthly membership costs approximately $29 (first month is $19), or you can pay for an annual pass that’s approximately $195.

 Best for Barre: Barre3